alistaire47/pipecleaner/README.md

 its structure, it does have known limitations:

   - It can only handle the `%>%` pipe, not more exotic pipes like `%$%`.
-    For the moment, this is unlikely to change unless there is significant demand.
+    For the moment, this is unlikely to change absent significant demand.
   - It ignores nested pipelines—e.g. piping within an anonymous function in `purrr::map`—treating the whole call as one step.
+  - With `data = "insert"`, data is only inserted as the first parameter, not everywhere denoted by a `.` and is sensitive to parentheses on parameterless calls.
+The `data = "pipe"` option handles these complications naturally, but is harder to step into within the debugger.

 ## Related